-In the section asking for the name and contact information of the person in charge of your program, you are welcome to use my name and address (Diana Dimitrova, OIP, 214-2 CHS, Ithaca College, Ithaca, NY 14850; tel.
+In the section asking for the name and contact information of the person in charge of your program, you are welcome to use my name and address (Diana Dimitrova, OIP, Ithaca College, 953 Danby Road, Ithaca, NY 14850; tel.
 607-274-3306).

-Do not forget that you must print out your tax return when finished, and sign and mail it according to the instructions – your return will not be submitted electronically!
+Do not forget that you must print out your tax return when done, and sign and mail it according to the instructions – your return will not be submitted electronically!

 To file a NY State tax return (look in Section 17 of your W-2 to see if you were taxed by NY State), please contact email@example.com and they will assist you.

-If you would like help with your tax return, there are five tax infosessions provided by our wonderful VITA (Volunteer Tax Assistance) Program.
+If you would like help with your tax return, there are six tax infosessions provided by our wonderful VITA (Volunteer Tax Assistance) Program.
 All sessions are in the computer lab in Friends 110:

-Please bring all of your tax documents, as well as your passport, I-94, your I-20/DS-2019, Social Security Number, and a copy of your previous tax return (if available).
+Please bring all of your tax documents, as well as your passport, I-94 (you can print it out from https://i94.cbp.dhs.gov/ , your I-20/DS-2019, Social Security Number, and a copy of your previous tax return (if available).

-How to contact VITA for further assistance: e-mail InternationalVITA@gmail.com if you need assistance, or to set up a meeting with a VITA team member if you cannot make any of the group tax infosessions.
+How to contact VITA for further assistance: e-mail InternationalVITA@gmail.com if you need assistance.

 Notes on using GTP